mike632t/x11-calc/README.md

 ### Latest News

+22 Mar 24
+   - Simplified the build process.

 18 Mar 24
    - Added an install option to the makefile (by default the installer will use `$HOME/.local` if it exists, but it is possible to specify another